 Bob Gorman is in his 29th year with the franchise as an equipment manager.
 Gorman first joined the organization’s equipment staff in 1976 and worked with the team until the 1981-82 season, when he left the team to pursue other career interests.
 In his time away from the team, Gorman spent one year with Enterprise Radio and eleven years as a sales representative for the Spear-Newman Company.
 He returned to the club in 1993 and has served is his current capacity since then.
 During his tenure with the Hurricanes, Gorman has been part of three division championship teams (1999, 2002, 2006), two conference championship teams (2002, 2006) and one Stanley Cup Championship team (2006).
 He worked his 1,500th regular season game in professional hockey on March 4, 2010.
 Gorman has also been selected to work two NHL All-Star Games: 2004 in Minnesota and 2011 in Raleigh.
 He is a member of the Society of Professional Hockey Equipment Managers.

 In 2002, Gorman, who has been responsible for several successful charitable events in the area benefiting families in need, was recognized by the City of Raleigh’s City Council and Mayor Charles Meeker for Outstanding Community Service.
 Gorman attended Central Connecticut State University and completed his B.S. in Business from Charter Oak State College, and earned a Master’s Degree in Sport Management from the United States Sports Academy.

-Jorge Alves, 34, is in his second season as a full-time equipment manager for the Carolina Hurricanes, after serving as assistant equipment manager for the seven years.
+Jorge Alves is in his third season as a full-time equipment manager for the Carolina Hurricanes, after serving as assistant equipment manager for the seven years.
 The Stoughton, MA, native attended North Carolina State University from 2002-04 after serving in the United States Marine Corps for four years from 1997-2001.
 While as NCSU, Alves was the starting goaltender for the Wolfpack’s club hockey team.
 After graduation, he served professional stints in the ECHL with South Carolina, Greenville, Charlotte and Pensacola, and in the SPHL with Asheville.
 Alves filled in as a practice goalie for the Hurricanes throughout his time as assistant equipment manager.